junquant/mlproject/report/proposal.md

 3D Accelerators (16g) are highly correlated (postively) with 3D Acclerators (6g); 3D Magnetometer (Chest) highly correlated (negatively) with both 3D accelerometers (Chest)

-As such, further exploration will be needed and the data and any implications will need to be considered wen constructing the models.
+As such, further exploration will be needed and the data and any implications will need to be considered when constructing the models.